-The College of Human Sciences currently has about 100+ college-level scholarship funds to award from (many funds award several scholarships each year).
+The College of Human Sciences (CHS) has more than 100 college-level scholarship funds to award from, and many funds award several scholarships each year.
 When you submit your application for CHS undergraduate scholarships, we consider you for the scholarships that best fit your situation.
-Your department also uses this information to determine departmental scholarships.
+Your department/school also uses this information to determine departmental/school scholarships.

-February 14: We recommend you submit your FAFSA by this date — or at least by March 1 for priority financial need consideration (otherwise, it can be turned in up to June 30).
+Dec.
+1: We recommend you submit your FAFSA by this date for priority financial need consideration (otherwise, it can be turned in up to June 30).
 The FAFSA is for scholarships based on financial need, so it is optional.

 March 1: Income tax return should be completed for priority financial need consideration (when completing a FAFSA).

-The College of Human Sciences currently has about 100+ college-level scholarship funds to award from (many funds award several scholarships each year).
-Each scholarship has its own criteria that donors have required their recipient to match.
-This can include, but is not limited to: financial need, specific majors, student status, academics, leadership, character, state/county residence, involvement in specific activities/organizations, etc. When you submit the College of Human Sciences application, we match each recipient to the correct scholarship based on set criteria.
+Many scholarships have criteria.
+This can include, but is not limited to: financial need, specific majors, student status, academics, leadership, character, state/county residence, involvement in specific activities/organizations, etc. When you submit the College of Human Sciences application, each recipient is matched to the correct scholarship based on set criteria.

 What is FAFSA?

 Deadline.
-The FAFSA must be received by the processor by March 1 for priority financial need consideration.
-We recommend that in order to meet this deadline you mail your FAFSA on or before February 14.
-If you are not submitting for priority financial need consideration, FAFSAs can but submitted up until June 30.
+The FAFSA must be received by the processor by Dec.
+1 for priority financial need consideration.
+We recommend that in order to meet this deadline you submit your FAFSA on or before Dec.
+1. If you are not submitting for priority financial need consideration, FAFSAs can but submitted up until June 30.

 Income taxes.
 If your taxes have not been completed by March 1 (for priority financial need consideration), we urge you to estimate tax information in order to meet the deadline.

 FAFSA.
-Submit the Free Application for Federal Student Aid form (FAFSA) for the year.
+Submit your FAFSA for the year.
 The CHS Scholarship Committee recommends that students complete the FAFSA even if they do not think they will have financial need.